 Here is all about the action in your Google AdWords services.
 Even if your ad was displayed to 3000 people and 2000 clicked on it – you owe money only for the ones converting in some way (even if they were 4 people).

 When you choose the method you have to bid.
 That way it can be chosen whose ad is going to display and in which Google Ads position.
 There are too many people targeting the same keywords and it would be impossible to show them all otherwise.

-Your maximum bid is the maximum amount you’re willing to pay for a click, mille or engagement.
-This doesn’t mean you’ll pay it.
+Your maximum bid is the maximum amount you’re willing to pay for a click, mille, or engagement.
+This doesn’t mean you’ll pay for it.
 If you bid a certain amount (4€) but Google decides the max amount is lower (2€) – you get the ad placement.

 If Google Ads determines the needed bid amount as higher (6€) – you won’t place your ad.

 The good thing is you can set up a daily budget.
-This will eliminate the need of constant monitoring of your bank account while running your active ads.
-Otherwise it would be exhausting to track what you’re spending.
+This will eliminate the need for constant monitoring of your bank account while running your active ads.
+Otherwise, it would be exhausting to track what you’re spending.
 Especially since you’re paying by the CPC, CPM, and CPE model.

 When you sum up your maximum bid and Quality score you get your Ad Rank.
 This is the position your ad will appear in the SERPs (search engine result pages).

-We won’t look about the Google Ads types or a detailed use of the platform now, but feel free to check some of our other articles about it.
+We won’t look at the Google Ads types or a detailed use of the platform now, but feel free to check some of our other articles about it.

 The importance of Google ads in marketing.

-As you may suggest, Google Ads is a huge part in digital marketing plans and definitely not something you should neglect.
+As you may suggest, Google Ads is a huge part of digital marketing plans and definitely not something you should neglect.